 As MidFirst Bank's internet division, MidFirst Direct operates under MidFirst Bank's FDIC Certificate and shares its financial information.

-MidFirst (FDIC Certificate # 4063) has an overall health grade of an "A+" on DepositAccounts.com, with a Texas Ratio of 7.02% (excellent), as of September 30, 2014.
-MidFirst increased its total deposits by $244.67 Million in the past year, which represents an excellent growth rate of 4.38%.
-Please refer to our financial overview of MidFirst Direct for more details.
+MidFirst Bank/Direct has an overall health grade of “A" at DepositAccounts.com, with a Texas Ratio of 6.49% (excellent), based on December 31, 2017 data.
+In the past year, the Bank has increased its total non-brokered deposits by $634.65 million, an excellent annual growth rate of 8.85%.
+Please refer to our financial overview of MidFirst Bank/Direct (FDIC Certificate # 4063) for more details.

 MidFirst Bank, one of the largest privately owned banks in the United States, traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
 The name was changed to MidFirst Bank in 1982, following the purchase of a thrift charter.
 Through continued growth and market expansion, today’s MidFirst Bank has assets in excess of $14.7 billion and 79 branch locations in Colorado, Oklahoma, and Arizona.